 Students, parents, school administrators and teachers all have roles in the educational system and have to be part of that accountability system.
 Parents should be involved with their children's education, but support for parents is essential, particularly for those whose children have behavioral health issues, physical disabilities, substance abuse disorders or bullying problems.

-Not all children should or need to prepare to attend college, but students across the economic spectrum should have equitable opportunities to learn.
+Students across the economic spectrum should have equitable opportunities to learn in a variety of settings, including vocational and career preparation programs as well as in four-year university programs.